chiarab3/TCGA-BRCA/README.md

 - Save the dataset for further analysis.

 ### 2. Exploratory Data Analysis
-- Quality control and filtering
+- Inspect dataset dimensions, sample metadata, and gene annotations for quality control.
+- Visualize the distribution of raw gene expression counts to assess data quality.
+- Compute sample-wise Pearson correlation and generate a heatmap to evaluate relationships between samples.
+- Filter out low-expression genes with a mean count <10 across samples to remove noise.
-- Principal Component Analysis (PCA)
+- Perform Principal Component Analysis (PCA) to examine clustering patterns and identify potential batch effects or outliers.
-- Sample clustering and visualization
+- Save the filtered dataset for downstream differential expression analysis.

 ### 3. Differential Expression Analysis
-- Normalization using DESeq2
+- Normalize raw RNA-seq counts using DESeq2 to correct for sequencing depth differences.
-- Statistical modeling of gene expression changes
+- Fit a statistical model to identify genes with significant expression changes between tumor and normal samples.
-- Identification of significantly differentially expressed genes
+- Extract differentially expressed genes (DEGs) using adjusted p-value < 0.05 and log2FoldChange > 1 or < -1.
+- Generate a Volcano Plot to visualize the most significant changes in gene expression.
+- Save results for downstream functional analysis.

 ### 4. Functional Analysis
 - Pathway enrichment analysis